 Program faculty welcome applications from students from diverse academic backgrounds, including economics, education, engineering, psychology, sociology, and more – and with a range of incoming professional experiences, from early career to advanced.
 The master’s program will require a minimum of 30 credit hours of graduate coursework that can be completed in one calendar year.
 More information about the program can be found here.

-Timothy R. Konold Professor, Research, Statistics, and Evaluation Program CoordinatorDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksNancy L. Deutsch Linda K. Bunker Professor of Education, Director of Youth-NexWalter F. Heinecke Associate ProfessorMichael F. Hull Assistant Professor of Education, General FacultyJim Soland Assistant Professor Of EducationVivian Wong Associate Professor
+Timothy R. Konold Professor, Research, Statistics, and Evaluation Program CoordinatorDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorksNancy L. Deutsch Linda K. Bunker Professor of Education, Director of Youth-NexWalter F. Heinecke Associate ProfessorMichael F. Hull Assistant Professor of Education, General FacultyJim Soland Assistant Professor Of EducationVivian Wong Associate Professor